Welcome home, Marge!

 Marge is Thriving!

-When you Adopt-A-Bird (including Marge!), purchase a Penguin Plaque, become a Sustaining Member, or visit the National Aviary, you are supporting care that goes above and beyond and helping the National Aviary in its mission to save birds and protect their habitats.
+When you Adopt-A-Bird (including Marge!), become a Sustaining Member, or visit the National Aviary, you are supporting care that goes above and beyond and helping the National Aviary in its mission to save birds and protect their habitats.

 Read on to learn more about Marge’s journey from hatching to swimming!